dkfriend07/test-smart-tutorial/source/index.html.md

   };
 ```

-Now that the app has successfully been authenticated, it's time to call a FHIR resource, but first we need to obtain an oauth2 access token.
+Now that the app has successfully been authenticated, it's time to call a FHIR resource, but first we need to obtain an OAuth 2 access token.
 We have an authorization code that was passed as a query param to the redirect URI (index.html) by the authorization server.
 The authorization code is exchanged for a access token through post to the authorization server.
 Again fhir-client.js makes this easy for us.

 The "index.html" file includes a script which calls into the ```extractData``` function in example-smart-app.js.